Closure of the sea surface height budget with a Stokes offset: Introduction

-The Surface Water and Ocean Topography (SWOT) mission, launched in December 2022, measures the sea surface height with unprecedented precision \parencite{fu_surface_2024}.
-To evaluate these new measurements, a set of moorings was deployed in the California Current System.
+The Surface Water and Ocean Topography (SWOT) mission, launched in December 2022, measures the sea surface height with substantially higher precision than conventional nadir altimetry \parencite{fu_surface_2024}.
+To evaluate these new measurements, a set of moorings was deployed in the California Current System \parencite{wang_swot_2025}.
 These moorings measure density fluctuations in the water column, the vertical integral of which dominates the non-tidal sea surface signal \parencite{wang_development_2022}.
 Some of these moorings also carry GPS buoys that directly measure the sea surface height using recently developed technology \parencite{haines_calval_2017,desai_status_2018,haines_harvest_2019}, adding redundancy to the evaluation of SWOT data.
 A comparison between these GPS buoy data and altimetric measurements should be made with caution, however, because the buoy measurements are subject to a Stokes offset due to surface gravity waves \parencite{longuet-higgins_eulerian_1986}.
-The buoys move mainly with the gravity wave orbit, spending slightly more time near the wave crest than near the wave trough, shifting the Lagrangian mean position upward relative to the Eulerian mean sea surface height.
-Using data from a pre-launch deployment, we demonstrate the importance of this offset by closing the sea surface height budget, which is obtained by integrating the hydrostatic balance over the water column \parencite{gill_theory_1973}.
+The buoys move mainly with the gravity wave orbit, the trajectory of a fluid parcel in the wave field, spending slightly more time near the wave crest than near the wave trough, shifting the Lagrangian mean position upward relative to the Eulerian mean sea surface height.
+Using data from a pre-launch deployment, we demonstrate the importance of this Stokes offset by closing the sea surface height budget, which is obtained by integrating the hydrostatic balance over the water column \parencite{gill_theory_1973}.